0mar/dealiiscale/README.md

 make
 ```

-This will post-process the output of the binaries into the latex report and compile it (requires `pdftex`)
+This will post-process the output of the binaries into a (slightly outdated) latex report and compile it (requires `pdftex`)

 ## Disclaimer